PaperMC/docs/docs/velocity/README.md

-# Welcome to the Velocity Wiki
+# Welcome to the Velocity Docs

 Velocity is the ridiculously scalable, flexible Minecraft proxy.